Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/building-analysis-pipeline/creating-feature-extractor.md

 ## 1.4.1 Creating feature extractor

-Let's focus on creating a simple extractor.
-As a rule of thumb
+Here are some basic rules for creating a simple extractor:

-1. Create a new extractor for any new feature you compute.
+1. Create a new extractor for any new feature you want to compute.
-2. Feature extractor should have 3 input parameters,
+2. The feature extractor must have the following 3 input parameters,
-   1. analysis - It is an instance of the `Analysis.m` class.
-It is seldom used in feature extractor, however, it is good to have it for future use.
+   1. `analysis` is an instance of the [`Analysis.m`](https://github.com/Schwartz-AlaLaurila-Labs/sa-labs-analysis-core/blob/master/src/main/matlab/+sa_labs/+analysis/+core/Analysis.m) class.
+It is not regularly used yet in current feature extractor functions; however, it is likely required for future expansion of the analysis functionality.
-   2. epochGroup - As the name suggests, it is just a group of epochs and facilitates adding new features to the epochGroup.
+   2. `epochGroup` is an instance of the [`EpochGroup.m`](https://github.com/Schwartz-AlaLaurila-Labs/sa-labs-analysis-core/blob/master/src/main/matlab/+sa_labs/+analysis/+entity/EpochGroup.m) class.
+It defines a group of epochs and facilitates adding new features to an existing epochGroup.
-   3. analysisParameter - A simple Matlab structure contains the parameters used in feature extractor.
+   3. `analysisParameter`is a Matlab structure containing the parameters which are used in the feature extractor.

-   > Always add comments describing the role of analysis parameter and its default value.
+   > When creating your own feature extractor, always make sure to add comments that describe the role of each analysis parameter and its default value.
-3. As the last rule, think about visualizing the feature.
-If its a simple line plot then specify the x-axis, x label, y label and title of  plot while adding the feature.
+3. Finally, consider the visualization of the feature.
+Ideally specify plotting parameters, such as the x-axis, the axis labels and the title of the plot in the feature extractor function.

-Now that we know our rules, let's create a `simpleExtractor`function which computes the mean of epoch and add it to the epochGroup
+With these guidelines, let us create a `simpleExtractor`function which computes the average response of the neuron in each epoch and adds it to the `epochGroup`instance.

 ```
 function simpleExtractor(analysis, epochGroup, paramter)